-When holidaying in the Tweed Valley in northern New South Wales, most river cruises take you along the huge Tweed Valley, which opens to the ocean at Kingscliff.
-But if you want to be different, then you need to try a cruise on the Rous River instead.
+When holidaying in the Tweed Valley in northern New South Wales, most Tweed river cruises take you along the huge Tweed Valley, which opens to the ocean at Kingscliff.
+If you want a different experience try a Tweed River cruise on the Rous River instead.

 The Rous River